Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 #### Alternative way to set up Prometheus and Node Exporter
 Grafana Alloy can be used to set up Prometheus and Node Exporter.
 ##### Alloy configuration file
 Please refer to the [prometheus-loki.alloy](./conf/prometheus-loki.alloy) for the Alloy configuration file.
-You will need to update certain values to match your environment, such as `prometheus.scrape.targets`, `discovery.relabel`
+You will need to update certain values to match your environment, such as `prometheus.scrape.targets`, `discovery.relabel`.

 Note: If you don’t require the Loki feature, you can remove the last two configuration sections that begin with loki.

 ##### Start Alloy